 7.5.4 The lower portion of the proposed development is partially screened off by the hillside greenery and Tower 1, 2 and 3 would slightly screen off the open sky.
-Meanwhile, the open sky (left-hand side of photomontage) will remain unchanged.
-The proposed development would have slightly to moderately adverse impact on the visual resources.
+Meanwhile, the ridgeline (left-hand side of photomontage) will remain unchanged.
+The proposed development would have moderately adverse impact on the visual resources.